joshkraft/kraft_thesis_s19/README.md

-# kraft_thesis_s19
+# Social Network Analysis of Internet Research Agency tweets

 Senior thesis using NLP and SNA to visualize the spread of pseudo-science on Twitter.